 - Check out daycare centers and preschools to see if they have a bulletin board where you can hang a flyer.
 They care for children during the day, but most don’t have babysitting services in the evening.

 - Often times grocery stores have bulletin boards where you can post a flyer.
 Also try dance studios, children’s gymnastics centers, indoor play facilities, martial arts schools, skating rinks, or local fitness centers.

 Be sure your parents are aware that you are posting these fliers.
 Have them either screen calls that come in for you and/or go along to the babysitting interview with you.

 You might also consider passing out fliers or business cards to parents at local playgrounds.

 If there are lots of girls your age in your area who are all looking for babysitting jobs, then you might have to get creative to make yourself stand out in the crowd.
 You could offer free services on your flier such as “free playroom clean-up.”
 Once the children are asleep you’re still getting paid, so you might as well clean up.
 Even though other babysitters might do this anyway, it will look like an added benefit if you mention it in your ad.
 You could advertise that you help with homework.
 You might even try offering a discount like one or two hours of free babysitting for new customers.

-If you are old enough to have a profile on an online babysitting website, be sure to check it daily, update it often, and check the section where parents post jobs.
+If you are old enough to have a profile on an online babysitting website, be sure to check it daily.
+Update your profile often, and check the section where parents post jobs.
 If you simply set up a profile and forget about it, you will get lost in the shuffle and most likely not get any calls.
 Sometimes there are 80-100 available sitters in one area, so you will need to stay active on the site to keep your profile at the top of the list.